zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### pdf.landscape `Boolean` *(default: false)*

-Set to `true` to reverse the paper dimensions if needed such that width is the larger edge.
+Set to `true` to reverse the paper dimensions such that width is the larger edge.

 #### Example - enable landscape mode